 - ART.
 1...
-Offensive interference is an act (physical or verbal) by the team at bat: a. which interferes with, obstructs, impedes, hinders or confuses any fielder attempting to make a play; or - b. when a runner creates malicious contact with any fielder, with or without the ball, in or out of the baseline; or - c. a coach physically assists a runner during playing action. - ART.
+Offensive interference is an act (physical or verbal) by the team at bat: - a. which interferes with, obstructs, impedes, hinders or confuses any fielder attempting to make a play; or - b. when a runner creates malicious contact with any fielder, with or without the ball, in or out of the baseline. - ART.
 2...
-It is umpire interference when he inadvertently moves so as to -hinder a catcher's attempt to throw, or when a fair ball touches an umpire as in 5-1-1f, or thrown ball as in 5-1-1g. - ART.
+It is umpire interference when he inadvertently moves so as to hinder a catcher's attempt to throw, or when a fair ball touches an umpire as in 5-1-1f, or thrown ball as in 5-1-1g. - ART.
 3...
 Spectator interference is an act by a spectator which impedes the progress of the game. - ART.
 4...
-Follow-through interference is when the bat hits the catcher after the batter has swung at a pitch and hinders action at home plate or the catcher's attempt to play on a runner - ART.
+Follow-through interference is when the bat hits the catcher after the batter has swung at a pitch and hinders action at home plate or the catcher's attempt to play on a runner. - ART.
 5...
-Backswing interference is when a batter contact the catcher or his equipment prior to the time of the pitch.
+Backswing interference is when a batter contacts the catcher or his equipment prior to the time of the pitch.